isaacnmm/pestpolicy-hugo2XX/content/posts/freeze-roaches-to-death/index.md

 are unwelcome visitors in our homes - these
 [ear mites will even attack humans](https://pestpolicy.com/can-humans-get-ear-mites-from-dogs/) .
 Majority of roaches hibernate during winter to maintain their warmth.
 But, some remain active and get into our homes.
 **But can I freeze roaches to death?
 Yes.
 While this may sound like a lame suggestion, its a low-risk control tactic that wont cost you a dime.
 Why?
-Cockroaches die when temperatures fall to a certain level.��**
+Cockroaches die when temperatures fall to a certain level.**
-## **Details: Can I Freeze Roaches to Death?�**
+## **Details: Can I Freeze Roaches to Death?**
 Roaches prefer temperatures between 25-30 degrees Celsius.
 When they fall below this level, the roaches will move to a warmer place.
 This explains why infestations are high in spring and summer.

 Although roaches are cold-blooded, they cant make the transition from room temperature to an extremely cold environment in a matter of seconds.
 Also, you can consider the